 - 1 tbsp vegemite (or a miso paste)

 - 1 cup hot water

-- 1tbsp Orgran gravy powder (or a cup of homemade red meat gravy)
+- 1tbsp Orgran gravy powder (or 1 cup of hot homemade red meat gravy)

 - 4-5 diced potatoes (I prefer 1 very large sweet potato)

 - 3-4 diced carrots (skin on too – saves time!)